Advantages and Disadvantages of Reverse Osmosis Water Filtration

 Filter Replacement Cost

 Although an RO system can produce clean, delicious water for pennies per gallon, there is the ongoing expense of filter replacements.
 Especially if you have a proprietary brand such as Culligan or Rainsoft.
-The replacement filters can be very expensive.
+The replacement filters can be expensive.

-We're occasionally asked if 'zero waste" filtration systems (that recycle contaminated water) are a viable solution to filter and still conserve water?
+We're occasionally asked if "zero waste" filtration systems (that recycle contaminated water) are a viable solution to filter and still conserve water?

 The idea of 'zero waste' sounds good in theory, but in reality, we have not seen this technology work successfully, and here's why:

-How Does Reverse Osmosis Work?
+Does Reverse Osmosis Waste Water?

 Before discussing water waste, it's important to understand how reverse osmosis water filtration works.
 In simple terms, the reverse osmosis process utilizes household water pressure to push water through a series of water filters including a semi-permeable membrane.
 Because the pressure is higher on the outside of the membrane, the small water molecules pass through to the lower pressure side, and the larger molecules of contaminants are rejected and cannot push through.
 These trapped impurities are then washed away by—you guessed it—water!